 The SEO title of the page is very important.
-It is displayed in Google search result pages as a link back to your law firms website.
+It is displayed on Google search result pages as a link back to your law firm's website.
 It will be the deciding factor if a searcher decides to click and visit your website or your direct competitor.

 It is the main topic of the page.
 That said it is not the same as the Main Heading of the page.
 The trick is to say the same thing in two different ways.